marchoeppner/eutaxpro/docs/usage.md

 ### `--vsearch_min_cov` [ default = 5 ]
 The minimum amount of coverage required for an OTU to be created from the read data.

-### `--vsearch_cluster_id` [ default = 5 ]
+### `--vsearch_cluster_id` [ default = 98 ]
 The percentage similarity for ASUs to be collapsed into OTUs.
 If you set this to 100, ASUs will not be collapsed at all, which will generate a higher resolution call set at the cost of added noise.
+In turn, setting this value too low may collapse separate species into "hybrid" OTUs.
+The default of 98 seems to work quite well for our data, but will occasionally fragment individual taxa into multiple OTUs if sequencing error rate is high.
+For the TSV output, OTUs with identical taxonimic assignments will be counted as one, whereas the JSON output leaves this step to the user.

 ## Using Cutadapt instead of Ptrimmer